dhbradshaw/diaudio/README.md

 Draw a wave form on the left and see its FFT on the right.
 You can also click **Recreate from FFT** to reconstruct the waveform from the current FFT bins (inverse transform).
+Use the low-pass cutoff slider to remove higher-frequency bins from the spectrum.

 Implementation checklist: